 - Keep Key Stakeholders in the Loop: From the lowest level developers to the upper echelon of executives, stakeholders should know how releases are progressing.
 With endlessly complex spreadsheets, it’s almost impossible to achieve the level of communication necessary for release success.
 A dedicated release management office can clear the lines of communication between stakeholders.

 - Establish a Clear Governance Structure: The developers completing sprints for each release must have an organizational structure in place to facilitate transparency and visibility.
 If it’s clear to see the risk associated with each change, you’ll see fewer release failures.

 - Of Course, Assemble the Right Team: When you’re trying to change the release culture in your organization, it won’t help to assemble a team of introverted players interested in creating silos in the process.
 Create a team with the characteristics necessary for delivering the outcomes you want.

 Release management is only one part of your larger DevOps plans — but it’s an important one.
 Without a modern way to approach release management, you’ll be left with a crippling mess of spreadsheets even more unmanageable than what you might have now.
 Assembling a dedicated release management office is a key to success on a grander DevOps scale.

 You’ve already automated so many aspects of your development process — why not take that mindset and apply it to release management?
-Contact Plutora and discover how our automated release management platform can simplify your increasingly complex portfolio of application changes.
+Contact Plutora and discover how our DevOps Quality Studio can simplify your increasingly complex portfolio of application changes.